m0ru/bak/01_abstract.md

 particular problem space laid out in [chapter @sec:probdescr], as well as identifying a migration path for updating the existing code-base.

 As laid out in [chapter @sec:suggested-solution], we used a variant of the (ng-)redux architecture (see [@sec:redux; @sec:ng-redux] for the original architecture), but added a "messaging-agent" more akin to the runtime in the Elm-architecture (see [@sec:elm-architecture]).
 The action-creators, which handle non-socket network communication, use an RDF-store for caching the RDF-data used throughout the Web of Needs.
-To allow using newer language features and bundle the application Webpack ([@sec:webpack]) with Babel ([@sec:cross-compilation]) is used.
-Styling is done in SCSS ([@sec:scss]) using BEM ([@sec:bem]) as naming convention.
+To allow using newer language features and bundle the application Webpack (see [@sec:webpack]) with Babel ([@sec:cross-compilation]) is used.
+Styling is done in SCSS (see [@sec:scss]) using BEM (see [@sec:bem]) as naming convention.

 <!--
 TODO mention hevner?